 Nata, the Spanish word for cream, is the base for these classic custards commonly made with eggs, milk and sugar.
 Although there are many varieties, this Cuban-Style Natilla Custard is made with rice and flavored with vanilla, cinnamon, sugar, and a touch of lemon.
 Make a batch and store it in the fridge to enjoy as a midday snack throughout the week, or pour it into individual serving ramekins for the perfect shareable dessert.

 Arroz Con Leche

 Traditional Arroz con Leche, or rice pudding, is a rice-based dish, typically cooked in milk and water, sweetened with sugar and includes other ingredients based on which variation you are making.
-One of the best parts is its versatility for other additional ingredients like this Mexican style Cajeta Rice Pudding.
+One of the best parts is its versatility for other additional ingredients which leads to many different rice pudding recipes – like this Mexican style Cajeta Rice Pudding.

 Or, try this Tres Leches Rice Pudding using the delicious and cake-like flavors of pastel de tres leches (three milks cake).
 Made with Carolina® White Rice, condensed milk, evaporated milk, coconut milk, vanilla, and topped with bits of fresh fruit.
 Enjoy it as a dessert, snack, or breakfast.